s256657/datafun-05-sql/README.md

 1. Create repo named datafun-05-sql in github
 2. Clone down to local machine
 3. Added .gitignore, requirements.txt, and utils_logger.py
--files are in this repository and can be copied into the file
+- files are in this repository and can be copied into the file

 --------- To Be Continued